 Let’s unpack how AI subtly changes the way we coach, beginning with what it’s already good at.

-AI tools are not just “nice to haves”—they are shaping up to be the building blocks for modern coaching programmes.
+AI tools are not just “nice to haves” — they are shaping up to be the building blocks for modern AI-powered call centers where automation enhances coaching, not replaces it.
 Speech analytics, sentiment detection, and real-time monitoring allow AI to flag important moments in customer interactions that need attention before a human hears the call.

 That means: